pavlin-policar/vera/README.md

 [![BSD 3-Clause License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-> [!warning]
-> This library is under active development.
-While the core algorithm and code are mostly stable, the plotting utilities will certainly change.
-I still haven't found a satisfactory way to do label placement, so this will definitely change.

-VERA automatically generates visual explanations of two-dimensional embeddings.
-When dealing with high-dimensional data, a common first step is to generate a two-dimensional embedding using your dimensionality reduction algorithm of choice (t-SNE, UMAP, PCA) and visualize it in a scatter plot.
-However, once we have a visualization, the next step typically involves figuring out what each particular region or cluster in the embedding corresponds to.
-This is often tedious and requires us to tinker around in notebooks or interactive tools to figure out what's what.

-The aim of VERA is to automate this process and automatically generate a series of potentially interesting explanatory visualizations, each of which explain different regions of the embedding in terms of the original data features.
-This way, users can quickly get a big-picture overview of the two-dimensional embedding without hassle.
+**VERA** is a Python library for generating **static visual explanations** of arbitrary two-dimensional point embeddings, usually produced by t-SNE, UMAP, or other dimensionality reduction techniques.
+The goal of VERA is to quickly and automatically generate explanations that give users a high-level overview of the embedding space without users having to load and interact with sometimes clunky interactive tools.

 - [Documentation]() (TODO)
 - [User Guide and Tutorial]() (TODO)